 In 1951, the Town of Medway adopted its first Zoning Bylaw.
 There were major changes made to the Zoning Bylaw in 1966 and 1968.
 It was completely recodified in 1975.
 Since then, a variety of amendments have been approved by Town Meeting from time to time.

-Starting with the November 13, 2003 publication of the Medway Zoning Bylaw, a listing of recently adopted amendments is provided.
+Starting with the November 13, 2003 publication of the Medway Zoning Bylaw, a listing of recently adopted amendments back to the May 8, 2000 Town Meeting is provided.